coderstar1234/python-lab./README.md

 Each module has its own dedicated directory, containing the relevant code files and resources.
 The main.py file serves as the entry point for the project, where different modules can be accessed and executed.

 <h1 align="center"><i>Contributing:-</i></h1>

-If you wish to contribute to this project, please follow these guidelines:
+- If you wish to contribute to this project,
+<p align="center">please follow these guidelines:</p>

-Fork the repository on GitHub.
+- Fork the repository on GitHub.
-Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-Commit your changes with descriptive commit messages.
+- Commit your changes with descriptive commit messages.
-Push your branch to your forked repository.
+- Push your branch to your forked repository.
-Submit a pull request, explaining your changes in detail.
+- Submit a pull request, explaining your changes in detail.
 <h1 align="center"><i>License:-</i></h1>

 This project is licensed under the MIT License.
 Feel free to use and modify the code according to your needs.